 Even if the service you provide is customary, traditional, and probably offered by your competition, you should make it appear unique just as well.

-For instance, if you told people that you're product or service is number one in the marketplace, your clients will probably either laugh at you or in the very least question your statement.
-But if you put a name on your product or service (and trademark it if possible), you will indirectly cast an aura of exclusivity and superiority and do so without utterly flaunting it.
+For instance, if you told people that your product or service is number one in the marketplace, your clients will probably either laugh at you or in the very least question your statement.
+But if you put a name on your product or service (and trademark it if possible), you will indirectly cast an aura of exclusivity and superiority, and do so without utterly flaunting it.

-However, once you've conducted a thorough search and as a result found that your trademark is indeed original, after formally registering your trademark you will be able to use the “” (or registered trademark symbol) rather than the “TM” in all your communications — and keep copycats at bay or even sue them should they ever use your names or taglines.
+However, once you've conducted a thorough search and as a result found that your trademark is indeed original, after formally registering your trademark you will be able to use the “(R)” (or registered trademark symbol) rather than the “TM” in all your communications — and deter copycats or even sue them should they ever use your names or taglines.

 Nevertheless, keep in mind that perception is powerful.
 When it comes to the perception of a product or service, it will generally fall into either one of three categories.
 (This is especially true with services since they are intangible.)
 The first one is the “customary,” the second is the “assumed,” and the third is the “unique.”
 Let's take a look at each element in more detail.

 You might be a bookkeeper offering an income tax service as part of your portfolio — one that is widely offered by most bookkeepers these days.
 But don't just leave it like that.
 Say, “Ask us about our special ‘Total Tax Tranquility' service.”
 If you're a dry cleaner offering a tie cleaning service (as most dry cleaners do), don't just call it a “tie cleaning service,” call it, “Bring your ties out of retirement with our ‘Re-TIE-rement Reversal'.”